camilamaia/mylab/README.md

 ## Deploy: Production

-From the mylab directory, with your changes already pushed to git:
+From mylab directory, with your changes already pushed to git:
 ```
 $ git push heroku master
 ```